aditihaiman/myShell-systems/README.md

       /*============== int redirect_stdin( char * filename ); ============
       Inputs: char * filename
-      Returns: A backup file for stdin.
+      Returns: The file descriptor of the backup for stdin.

-      ????????????
+      This function creates a file and redirects stdin to that file.
       ======================*/

       /*============== int redirect_stdout( char * filename ); ============
       Inputs: char * filename
-      Returns: A backup file for stdin.
+      Returns: The file descriptor of the backup for stdout.

-      This function creates a file and redirects stdout into that file, returning a backup stdout file.
+      This function creates a file and redirects stdout to that file.
       ======================*/

       /*============== int main(); ============